Don Max (rugby union)

 Donald Stanfield Max (7 March 1906 – 4 March 1972) was a New Zealand rugby union player.
 A lock and loose forward, Max represented Nelson at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1931 to 1934.
 He played eight matches for the All Blacks including three internationals.
-After his retirement as a player, Max was active as an administrator, serving as president of the New Zealand Rugby Football Union in 1949.
+After his retirement as a player, Max was active as an administrator.
+He was president of the New Zealand Rugby Union from May 1949 to April 1950, when he was succeeded by John Finlayson.

 In 2009, Max was inducted into the Nelson Legends of Sport gallery.